ibisba/workshop/ibisba_workshops/docs/project-creation.md

 ------

+**Step3:**

-**Step3:** Click the “*Submit*” button and youwill be shown a page to review the details and then the “Create’ button.
+> Click the “*Submit*” button and you will be shown a page to review the details and then
+> Click the “*Create*" button.
 Voila your Project has been created 😇!

 ### Approval step

 *If you are creating a Project within a Programme you administer, then there is no approval step.
-You will be shown a page to review the details and then create straight away.*
+You will be shown a page to review the details and be able to create straight away.*

 *Otherwise, an appropriate administrator will be notified by email about your request.
-They will also be notified directly when using FAIRDOM-SEEK.
 The administrator will be shown a page that allows them to quickly review the details and either accept or reject the request, and in either case you will be notified by email.*

 ## OPTIONAL STEPS